AIHubCentral/docs/assets/RVC/Cloud/Applio Lightning Ai.md

 #### 5. Launch the Server via Tunnels
 This final code cell is the most important one—it starts the voice changer's server and uses a "tunneling" service to create a secure, public web address (URL) for you to access it from your own computer.

 a.
 Navigate to the third code cell, titled "Start Server **using Tunnels**".
-This cell boots up the Wokada Deiteris Fork application inside your Lightning.AI Studio.
+This cell boots up the Application inside your Lightning.AI Studio.

 b. **Select a Tunnel:** A tunnel securely exposes the application running in your private cloud environment to the public internet.
 The notebook gives you five different services to do this.
 Choose one from the `Tunnel` code menu in the code cell.